elifserra/opaca-node-red/nodes/BaseAgent-node/BaseAgent-node.md

 2. Double-click the node to open its configuration UI.
 3. Set the agent ID and other parameters as required.
 4. Deploy the flow to start using the `BaseAgent` node.

+## Note :
+    If you add this node to flow, do not forget to make authentication via `opaca-access-node`.

 The `BaseAgent` node will process messages according to the configurations set, interacting with other nodes and services as needed.